 Once you have received the return receipt from the notice sent to the titled owner of the vehicle, you must wait thirty (30) days from the date of notification for any fees owed to be paid.
 After that time, you must sell the vehicle to satisfy your claim.
 The vehicle may not be retained for your personal use.

 When you have sold the vehicle, you must provide to the new owner a notarized Bill of Sale, the receipt(s) from the certified letter(s) or the returned, unopened letter(s), an Odometer Disclosure Statement and copies of the notices sent to the titled owner and lienholder, if applicable.
-The buyer presents these to the designated county official to obtain a title in their name.
+The buyer presents these to the County Treasurer to obtain a title in their name.

 The proceeds from the sale are intended to satisfy the lien, including any reasonable charges of notice, advertising and sale.
 Any money obtained from the sale of the vehicle that exceeds the fees owed to you, must be used to satisfy the obligations secured by the lien or security interest of any lienholder of record (if applicable).
 The balance, if any, shall be surrendered to the county treasurer in the county in which the sale occurred.